 Things to Know About Banff in the Fall…

 Getting to Banff is relatively easy.
 You fly into Calgary International Airport and then can easily rent a car from the rental kiosks.
 We used Budget Rentals and had a superb experience (I’m being 10000% honest – they were unbelievably helpful when C lost his bag…long story).
-You are going to want a car as most activities are road accessible and there is no public transportation around the park.
+You are going to want a car as most activities are road accessible and public transit is somewhat limited in the park during the fall.
 Be sure to get one with all-wheel drive as you never know when the snow might come falling!

 Bring layers.
 It can be warm or cold in the Fall.
 One minute we’d find ourselves in t-shirts and the next in boots and a winter coat.
-Layer up and you’ll be just fine.
+Layer up and you’ll be just fine but be prepared for anything!
+Snow is a real possibility starting in September.

 Disclaimer: This post was sponsored by Banff Lake Louise Tourism.
 I was asked to come out and explore the park in the Fall.
 All opinions are 100% my own.